guohaoyu110/COVID-19_tracker_analysis/README.md

 #### To get the Node server running locally:

 - Clone this repo
-- add the information of your gmail account for subscribe module at `/backend/index.js`
+- Add the information of your gmail account for subscribe module at `/backend/index.js`
-- to install all required dependencies
+- Install all required dependencies

 ```bash
 $ npm install
 ```
-- go to backend and run
+- Go to `/backend` and run

 ```bash
 $ node index.js